+About Star Dance Studio

 Ruth’s students loved her — she was talented, creative and taught all forms of dance, including ballet, tap, jazz, acrobatics plus Armenian and other types of folk dancing.
 Her students performed around the city at special events, hospitals and senior centers, sharing the joy of dance with their audiences.
 She retired in 1974 and turned the studio over to her daughter, Micky Powell, the current school director.

-Micky has managed the studio for the past 40+ years, and the school has flourished.
-Ruth’s granddaughter, Julie Craig, loves dancing and teaches at the studio for many decades and remains involved in helping the school thrive.
+Micky has managed the studio for the past 40+ years, and the school has flourished under her direction.
+Her daughter, Julie, taught at the studio for many decades and remains involved in helping the school thrive.

 For 70+ years, Star Dance Studio has brought joy to thousands of children and adults.
 The lovely studio at 300 Moraga Street is dedicated to the memory of Ruth Jevarian.